Best Car Hire Tasmania

 Driving in the snow

-My research found that all companies allow you to drive in Tasmania’s alpine regions.
-However, very few allow you to drive in the snow (understandably), and if you happened to have an accident then you would be liable for all damages, vehicle recovery and other costs.
+And if it is already snowing where you are?
+I wouldn’t drive in the snow unless absolutely necessary, or you can see that it’s all melting away and no more snow is forecast, because if you happened to have an accident then you would be liable for all damages, vehicle recovery and other costs.

 Driving on unsealed roads

-It’s easy to get confused with this one when reading the T&Cs.
+This is another one where it’s easy to get confused when reading the T&Cs.

 A few clearly state ‘no driving on unsealed roads‘, but after asking for clarification they then said it was ok, so long as the roads were ‘gazetted’ or maintained, and not off-road (ie. 4WD tracks).